ishitakhanikar/catchup-backend/README.md

 ---

-## ⚡ Insane Optimizations & Engineering Feats
+## Optimizations & Engineering Feats

 We specifically refactored this codebase to eradicate the massive bottlenecks associated with traditional AI audio pipelines.